 The site has a landfill gas management system, replaced and upgraded in 2001, and has nine wells.

 The landfill gas is extracted from the waste body and then discharged via a gas flare.
 A series of 4 gas-monitoring boreholes are located outside the waste body, between the site boundary and the neighbouring properties in Pine Close.
 They consist of boreholes drilled to 3 different depths of 12m, 7m and 3m.
-The site was also re-profiled in the summer of 2007 to smooth out depression caused by settlement.

 The site is fairly isolated and occasionally used to graze horses.
 It is home to breeding woodpeckers and a large population of rabbits and pheasants.